Monopavo/100-days-of-code/log.md

 ### Day 43: 2nd December, 2024

-**Today's Progress:** SoC Week 1 - Day 1: Logical Problem Solving, JavaScript Workshop.
+**Today's Topic:** SoC Week 2 - Day 1: Logical Problem Solving, JavaScript Workshop.

 **Reflections:** I knew going into this programme that it's about understanding the problem, but having a day focused on this concept has been eye-opening.
-I'm beginning to see code as an actual "language"; we're basically the interpretors or translators for a human problem.
-Our JavaScript workshop has really stressed this point to me, as I found myself breaking up the problem statements into separate clauses, chunking them down.
+I'm beginning to see code as an actual "language"; we're basically the interpreters or translators for a human problem.
+Our JavaScript workshop has really stressed this point to me, as I found myself breaking up the problem statements into separate clauses, and chunking them down.
 Coding may not be all about math, but it sure is about knowing how to comprehend a problem.
-The abstraction of "interfaces" is also interestineg; I'll have to research more about it.
+The abstraction of "interfaces" is also interesting; I'll have to research more about it.

-**Links(s) to work:**

 ---

-### Day 43: 2 December, 2024
+### Day 44: 3rd December, 2024

-**Today's Progress:** SoC Week 1 - Day 2:
+**Today's Topic:** SoC Week 2 - Day 2: JavaScript Recap and Workshop.

+**Reflections:** Fantastic session, with more paired programming through encapsulating multiple "quiz question" objects within an array.
+It feels great getting into a flow again, but I still have a long way to go in terms of my verbalisation skills, as well as my comfortability with juggling multiple tools and windows when sharing my screen on Zoom.
+I've been shying away from repetition due to my rote learning, but I'll have to embrace it and reframe it as immersion instead.
+My weakest point is definitely objects; I enjoy manipulating arrays and matrices, but there's something about objects that I can't abstract just yet.
+Nested arrays can also be a bit tricky, but it's a fun challenge.
+I'll have to come up with a mnemonic device to memorise it, or something.

+---

+### Day 44: 4th December, 2024

+**Today's Topic:** SoC Week 2 - Day 3:

 **Reflections:** TBC

 **Link(s) to work:**